albertodemichelis/squirrel/doc/source/reference/embedding/userdata_and_userpointers.rst

 Userdata and UserPointers
 =========================

-Squirrel allows the host application put arbitrary data chunks into a Squirrel value, this is possible through the data type userdata.::
+Quirrel allows the host application put arbitrary data chunks into a Quirrel value, this is possible through the data type userdata.::

     SQUserPointer sq_newuserdata(HSQUIRRELVM v,SQUnsignedInteger size);

-When the function *sq_newuserdata* is called, Squirrel allocates a new userdata with the specified size, returns a pointer to his payload buffer and push the object in the stack; at this point the application can do whatever it want with this memory chunk, the VM will automatically take cake of the memory deallocation like for every other built-in type.
+When the function *sq_newuserdata* is called, Quirrel allocates a new userdata with the specified size, returns a pointer to his payload buffer and push the object in the stack; at this point the application can do whatever it want with this memory chunk, the VM will automatically take cake of the memory deallocation like for every other built-in type.
 A userdata can be passed to a function or stored in a table slot.
-By default Squirrel cannot manipulate directly userdata; however is possible to assign a delegate to it and define a behavior like it would be a table.
+By default Quirrel cannot manipulate directly userdata; however is possible to assign a delegate to it and define a behavior like it would be a table.
 Because the application would want to do something with the data stored in a userdata